MicrosoftDocs/visualstudio-docs/docs/install/automatically-apply-product-keys-when-deploying-visual-studio.md

 You can apply your product key programmatically as part of a script used to automate the deployment of Visual Studio.
 Product keys can be set on a device programmatically during installation of Visual Studio or after an installation completed.

 ## Apply the license during installation
- Use the /ProductKey parameter to apply a product key during Visual Studio’s setup process.
-This setup parameter can be used with the /Silent parameter to install Visual Studio in an already licensed state for an end user.
-To use the /ProductKey parameter, open up a command prompt.
-Run the setup program (e.g. vs_enterprise.exe or vs_professional.exe) and set the /ProductKey parameter with a product key (25 characters) that includes no dashes:
+ Use the --productKey parameter to apply a product key during Visual Studio’s setup process.
+This setup parameter can be used with the --quiet parameter to install Visual Studio in an already licensed state for an end user.
+To use the --productKey parameter, open up a command prompt.
+Run the setup program (e.g. vs_enterprise.exe or vs_professional.exe) and set the --productKey parameter with a product key (25 characters) with or without the dashes:

  This is an example command for installing Visual Studio 2015 Enterprise with product key AAAAABBBBBCCCCCDDDDDEEEEEEE:

- `vs_enterprise.exe [any other setup parameters] /ProductKey AAAAABBBBBCCCCCDDDDDDEEEEEE`
+ `vs_enterprise.exe [any other setup parameters] --productKey AAAAABBBBBCCCCCDDDDDDEEEEEE`

 ## Apply the license after installation
  You can activate an installed version of Visual Studio with a product key by using the storePID.exe utility on the target machines in silent mode.
 StorePID.exe is a utility program that installs with Visual Studio at **\<drive>:\\\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\StorePID.exe**.